Kiashgithub/google-rank-checker/README.md

 # google-rank-checker
-Check the rank of a website on google usining python3.
+Check if a website appears on the front page of Google using python3.

 Modules Needed
 We need to install two modules, requests, and bs4 respectively via pip in your system.